AliciaFrederick/choice-and-chance/content/Party/Akra Jr.md

 [DissociaDID](https://www.youtube.com/@DissociaDID) is a real life DID System who has inspired most of the dissociation aspect.

+I think it would be good for me to establish some primary Alters and improv the rest from randomized prompts.
+We could potentially introduce some collaboration with the rest of the group to play them.
+This would enable me to have Inner World conversations with my Alters without the GM playing all of them.

 ## Backstory

 I was adopted into a small village within the forest by a loving pair of mothers.
 I and the other Ruk'kan of the village were tasked with maintaining a magical ward to keep the forest from overtaking us.
 In the last few months however, the ward has been more difficult to keep up, even failing completely once or twice.